 Importantly our PUWER assessments are not just a checklist against regulations 10 to 24 (the physical machine itself), our PUWER assessment report details all aspects of PUWER compliance, from regulation 1 right through to regulation 24, and includes the assessment of the operating companies internal policies and systems to ensure they are compliant.
 However, as the key aspect of the assessment – it will also show where the machine itself may be unsafe for use or non compliant (regulations 10 to 24), and we don’t just tick boxes – we provide information and advice on why there is a non compliance, and simple written guidance as to what could be done to restore compliance…

-We also offer what we call our ‘Premium PUWER’ service, this incorporates our regular PUWER assessment as described above, but with our ‘Premium’ PUWER assessment we dig deeper into your machines true status and condition (within a pre-agreed scope), and provide a more comprehensive level of information within the conclusion of the report to give a more detailed understanding of the machines levels of safety and compliance.
-This sill doesn’t go to the level of detail required by a formal EN 121100 risk assessment as it is still fundamentally a PUWER assessment, and it shouldn’t be treated as a formal risk assessment (see below).
+Our PUWER assessment don’t just cover the basics of the regulations – we dig deeper into your machines true status and condition with additional questions over the status of your machines electrical, pneumatic, hydraulic and sfaety rleated control systems, and provide a more comprehensive level of information within the conclusion of the report to give a more detailed understanding of the machines levels of safety and compliance.
+This sill doesn’t go to the level of detail required by a formal EN ISO 121100 risk assessment as it is still fundamentally a PUWER assessment, and it shouldn’t be treated as a formal risk assessment (see below).
 However, it does help clients gain a much clearer understanding of the condition their machinery, and can help any urgent actions needed to make the machine safer in the short term, as well as supporting budgeting and estimating for the levels of CAPEX that may be neeed for remediation, upgrade or improvement of the machine in the medium term, and with as always with all of our services… if we see or find something that may cause an imminent or immediate danger – we will advise of you of what we have found as quickly as possible…

-Similar to our post risk assessment approach, and even though a PUWER or ‘Premium PUWER’ assessment is less always going to be less detailed than a formal risk assessment, we will never just walk away from a client leaving them wondering what to do next… and we will continue to help support them to make their machines safe and compliant.
+Any PUWER assessment is always going to be less detailed than a formal EN ISO 12100 risk assessment, but remember one of our core values is that we will never just walk away from a client leaving them wondering what to do next… and we will continue to help support them to make their machines safe and compliant.